mick-dev/datasciencecoursera/README.md

 # datasciencecoursera
-Repository for the data scientist's toolbox
+Repository for the data scientist's toolbox course